azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 **Question**:

-How could you reference the location within the current resource stanza?
+What is the special variable that allows you to reference information within the current resource stanza?
+How would the interpolation expression look for finding out the localtion of the current resource?

 **Answer**: